 5. Add the melted butter, the wild rice blend, and all the rest of the ingredients (EXCEPT the walnuts) to a large mixing bowl.
 Mix.
 If it’s too dry, add some additional broth or water.
 Taste it.
 Make any adjusts to the flavor, if needed (more salt? more lemon juice? etc.).

-6. Spoon the stuffing into the greased baking dish.
+6. Spoon the vegan wild rice stuffing into the greased baking dish.
 Spread it evenly, and top with walnuts (if using).
 Cover tightly with aluminum foil.
 Bake at 350º F for 25 minutes.
 Remove from oven and serve.

 2 responses to “Vegan Wild Rice Stuffing with Cranberries, Apples and Walnuts”

 […] If you love wild rice as much as I do, you might be into Vegan Spinach Mushroom Wild Rice Casserole or Vegan Wild Rice Stuffing with Cranberries, Apples and Walnuts. […]